phnx-im/docs/src/spec/delivery_service/broken_state_detection.md

 ## Broken states and hidden invalid updates

-As a general rule, if an Admin breaks the group state in such a way that the DS can't validate, but that all group members can detect, all group members must consider the group closed.
+As a general rule, if an Admin breaks the group state in a way that the DS can't validate, but that all group members can detect, all group members must consider the group closed.

 * Clients can send a valid-looking commit (from the DS' point of view), where the update path includes invalid (encrypted) path secrets for one or more